opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 The following code snippet shows a basic source coordination workflow, using a hypothetical database in which each partition represents an individual database file.
 See the [full code](https://github.com/graytaylor0/data-prepper/blob/6e38dead8e9beca089381519654f329b82524b9d/data-prepper-plugins/sample-source-coordination-source/src/main/java/DatabaseWorker.java#L40) on GitHub.

-The key components and workflow in the code for implementing source coordination in Data Prepper are as follows:

-1. Upon starting Data Prepper, a leader partition is established.
-See the [code reference](https://github.com/graytaylor0/data-prepper/blob/6e38dead8e9beca089381519654f329b82524b9d/data-prepper-plugins/sample-source-coordination-source/src/main/java/SampleSource.java#L41)).
-The single leader partition is assigned to the Data Prepper node that successfully calls `acquireAvailablePartition(LeaderPartition.PARTITION_TYPE)`, assigning it the task of identifying new database files.
-2. When a Data Prepper node owns the leader partition, it queries the hypothetical database and creates new partitions in the source coordination store, enabling all nodes running this source to access these database file partitions.
-3. A database file partition is acquired for processing.
-In cases where no partitions need processing, an empty `Optional` is returned.
-4. The database file undergoes processing, with its records written into the Data Prepper buffer as individual `Events`.
-Once all records have been written to the buffer, the source coordination store marks the database file partition as `COMPLETED`, ensuring that it is not processed again.

 ```java
 public void run() {